Etrama/oops-for-data-scientists/oops-for-data-scientists.md

         pass
 ```

 Any python class that derives from the Abstract Base Class (ABC) as shown is an abstract class.
-It is a class that serves as a blueprint fo other classes.
+It is a class that serves as a blueprint for other classes.
 It's a blueprint because there isn't an actual real implementation of any functionality in the abstract class.
 Hence, if you try to create an instance / object of the abstract class, it will error out:

 ```python